antongolub/lockfile/README.md

 And then, if necessary, try convert it back to the original/another format.

 ## Status
 Proof of concept.
-The API may vary significantly ⚠️
+The API may change significantly ⚠️

 ## Getting started
 ### Install